elliohow/fMRI_ROI_Analysis_Tool/README.md

 To run the GUI version of the fRAT, use `fRAT_GUI.py`.
 It is recommended that the fRAT is first ran using the files in the 'data' folder to test whether the project dependencies are correctly installed.

+### Install packages using a virtual environment
+Using virtual environments keeps dependencies required by different projects separate by creating an isolated virtual environment for each project, preventing a number of dependency issues.
+You can install all the dependencies required by the fRAT within a *virtual environment* using `conda`, the `venv` module built-in to python or any other virtual environment package installed on your system.

+For more detailed instructions [see here](Further_instructions/Virtual_environments.md).

 ## Running
 The `fRAT.py` or `fRAT_GUI.py` files are used to run the non-GUI or GUI versions of fRAT respectively.
 Configuration settings can be changed in the GUI, alternatively they can be changed directly in the config.toml file.